Victoria Park, Melbourne: Redevelopment

 The works were completed in 2011 and the revitalised ground was opened at a community event on 4 December 2011.

 Women's football upgrades

 In May 2020 a $2 million upgrade to some of Victoria Park's facilities commenced, financed by the Victorian Government, City of Yarra, AFL and Collingwood.
 The Sherrin Stand was refurbished and suitable changing rooms and recovery facilities were constructed for the club's female footballers, allowing the women's teams to base themselves at the ground.
 The upgrade was completed in time for the 2021 season.

 Structure

 The interior of Victoria Park is shaped in an oval, almost a circle, to fit with the boundaries of the playing field.
-Whilst there were no large display devices set up at the ground during its existence, one was set up via crane for the final game.
+Whilst there were no large display devices set up at the ground during its existence, one was set up via crane for the final AFL game, and temporary display devices are used during AFLW matches.

 The ground is made up of several grandstands: